 Fill Total Selector Fields Explained

-Fill total limits can be set on Patient or Group authorizations.
-When adding the authorization, specify the allowed limit in either the Fill Total ‘Up To‘ or Fill Total ‘Over‘ selection fields.
+Fille total limits can be set on Patient or Group authorizations via the ‘Up To‘ and ‘Over‘ selection fields.
 Both fields can be combined with drug, pharmacy, or doctor selectors, but they function differently.

-The Fill Total ‘Up To’ selector tracks the number of fills until they reach the specified limit.
+Fill Total ‘Up To:’ Tracks the number of fills until they reach the specified limit.
 Once the limit is reached, tracking stops, and the authorization disables automatically.

-The Fill Total ‘Over’ selector can be used to cause a rejection to go to the pharmacy if a fill limit is exceeded.
+Fill Total ‘Over:’ Can be used to cause a rejection to go to the pharmacy if a fill limit is exceeded.
 Authorizations with this selector will stay enabled unless manually disabled.

 Testing Fill Total Authorization Behavior